danatal29/Bridezilla_NLP/README.md

 # Bridezilla_NLP

-Project Idea:
+Project Idea
-Compare 2 businesses (hotel, restaurant etc.) by extracting their positive and negative characteristics.
-Create a tool that extract their unique features.
+Bridezilla_NLP aims to compare two businesses (such as hotels, restaurants, etc.) by extracting their positive and negative characteristics.
+The goal is to create a tool that highlights their unique features.

-The Process:
+The Process
-STEP 1:
+STEP 1: Scrape Reviews
-Scrape reviews – a lot(!) of headache.
-We used Selenium (browser automation tool).
+Scraping reviews can be a challenging and time-consuming task.
+We used Selenium, a powerful browser automation tool, to automate the process of collecting reviews from various sources.

-STEP 2:
+STEP 2: Summarize Reviews
-Load reviews into dataframe and summarize each with BART.
+The collected reviews are loaded into a DataFrame.
+Each review is then summarized using BART (Bidirectional and Auto-Regressive Transformers) to distill the essence of the feedback.

-STEP 3:
+STEP 3: Analyze Reviews
-Concatenate all reviews in dataframe and analyze with llama3 with different prompts.
+All summarized reviews are concatenated into a single DataFrame and analyzed using LLaMA3 (Large Language Model Meta AI) with different prompts to extract meaningful insights.

-STEP 4:
+STEP 4: Automate with LangChain
-Create LangChain Agent and run all steps automatically.
+A LangChain Agent is created to automate all the steps, ensuring a seamless and efficient workflow.